vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bhāsa

-Bhāsanāt.akacakram.
-Plays ascribed to Bhāsa, crit. edit. by C. R. Devadhar.
+Bhāsanāṭakacakram.
+Plays ascribed to Bhāsa, criṭediṭby C. R̥Devadhar.

 Poona 1962.
 Poona Oriental Series No. 54.

-The Pratimānāt.akam of Bhāsa.
-Edit. with a short Sanskrit Commentary,
+The Pratimānāṭakam of Bhāsa.
+Ediṭwith a short Sanskrit Commentary,

-English translation, and Critical Notes by M.R.
-Kale.
+English translation, and Critical Notes by ṀR̥Kale.
 Delhi etc. 1977. [reprint

 of the Bombay 1930 edition].